Zarcotech/Zarcotech/README.md

 - 👋 Hi, I’m @Zarcotech.
-- 👀 I’m interested in coding.
+- 👀 I’m super interested in coding.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Rust and C++
-- 📫 How to reach me: DISCORD!!!!
+- 📫 How to reach me: E-mail or Discord!

 <!---
 Zarcotech/Zarcotech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.